Improving Buildings and Beyond

 How Our Team Can Support Your Project

-This involves documenting a historic building through photography, writing a description of the building, and submitting forms to a state’s historic preservation office (SHPO).
-This becomes part of the state’s database of historic resources.
+This involves documenting a historic resource through photography, writing a description of the building, and submitting forms to a state’s historic preservation office (SHPO).
+This becomes part of the state’s database of historic resources. - HABS/HAER Documentation

-This involves documenting a historic building through photography, producing measured as-built drawings of the existing building, and creating field notes for all possible descriptive qualities of the site including elevations of the exterior and interior.
-The focus is less on research and more on measurements and as-built drawings to document a building.
-Submitting the drawings for inclusion in the national database of HABS/HAER drawings is optional.
+This involves documenting a historic building through photography, producing measured as-built drawings of the existing building, creating field notes for all possible descriptive qualities of the site including elevations of the exterior and interior.
+The focus is less on research and more on measurements and as-built drawings to document a structure.
+Submitting the drawings for inclusion in the national database of HABS/HAER drawings is optional. - Section 106 and Section 110 Compliance (Interdisciplinary Assessment and documentation process for properties that receive Federal funding)

-These nominations involve research and documenting the history of a building or site.
-This includes photographing the significant resource(s), documenting findings, researching the resource’s history, writing a narrative, creating maps, and presenting the information for review.
-Nominations can be for individual buildings or sites, a collection of buildings that create a district, or amendments to an existing nomination.
+These nominations involve research and documenting the history of a building or site to determine whether the property meets the National Register Criteria for Evaluation.
+This includes photographing the significant resource(s), documenting findings, researching the resource’s significance, writing a narrative, creating maps, and evaluating its integrity.
+Nominations can be for individual buildings, sites, a collection of buildings that create a district, or amendments to an existing nomination. - Historic Structure Reports

-These services include assessing, evaluating, and reporting on existing materials.
-We also provide guidance on material compatibility.
+These services include assessing, evaluating, and reporting on the physical properties and characteristics of existing materials.
+We can also provide guidance on material compatibility with historic contexts. - Master Planning

 A Full-Service Team